ChilliCreek/Competiton-preparation/README.md

 # Algorithms preparation
- Practice problems I solved to prepare for informatics olympiads and future interviews
+ This repository contains the solutions to the problems I solved to prepare for informatics olympiads and interviews.
+ Leetcode and google problems not included since they are on the cloud.